Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: Results

 The parameters in $\bm{\lambda_2}$ are $\mu_{\mathrm{host}}$ and $\sigma_{\mathrm{host}}$.
 Modeling the host galaxy contribution of the FRB to its $\dm$ as a log-normal distribution, our best-fit values are $\mu_\mathrm{host} \times \log_{10}(e) =$ \muhost\ and $\sigma_\mathrm{host} \times \log_{10}(e) =$ \sigmahost.
 These values correspond to a median $\dm_\mathrm{host}'$ value of \medhost~pc~cm$^{-3}$, with a standard deviation of \stddevhost~pc~cm$^{-3}$.

-As can be seen in Figure~\ref{fig:mcmc_corner}, there is somewhat of a correlation between $\mu_\mathrm{host}$ and the volumetric rate $\Phi_0$.
-Intuitively, $\mu_\mathrm{host}$ sets the overall distance scale for FRBs -- the higher $\mu_\mathrm{host}$ is, the more we expect the $\dm$ contribution to be from the host galaxy rather than the IGM, and thus FRBs would be closer, less energetic, and more volumetrically abundant.
+As can be seen in Figure~\ref{fig:mcmc_corner}, the allowed parameter space for $\mu_\mathrm{host}$ and the volumetric rate $\Phi_0$ has a complex morphology.
+To intuitively explain some of this morphology, $\mu_\mathrm{host}$ sets the overall distance scale for FRBs -- the higher $\mu_\mathrm{host}$ is, the more we expect the $\dm$ contribution to be from the host galaxy rather than the IGM, and thus FRBs would be closer, less energetic, and more volumetrically abundant.